fmichalzik/steam-discord-bot/README.md

 # steam-discord-bot
 First personal python project. <br>

-The idea is to utilize API calls to recieve data from Steam and use the data for a discord bot to post stuff on a personal discord.
+This discord bot is designed to request data from Steam and use that data.
+For example to post the recent steam topsellers or search for a game on steam.<br>
+You will encounter a lot of german for the bot messages and they are pirate-ish in style, cause i built this bot for a pirate themed discord channel.<br>
+The bots name is 'BootyBot' and he searches for treasures (aka discounted topsellers on steam) ...  ... but feel free to change to messages to your liking.

+## Instructions

-### Initial Steps
+### Prerequisites
-- learning / understanding steams api (/)
-- create the first api call function (like get topseller) (/)
-- create a initial framework so additional call functions can be added later

-- learn about discord bots
-- setup a discord bot for a personal discord
+- Python 3.8 or higher
+- A Discord bot token
+- Discord server with admin rights
-- find a way "for the discord bot to youse the api call functions"
+- A way to host the discord bot

 ### Setup
-Set up a virtual environment.
+Clone repo and set up a virtual environment.
 Virtual environments are Python's way<br>
 to keep dependencies separate from other projects on our machine.

 ```
-python3 -m venv venv
+python -m venv venv
 source venv/bin/activate
 ```

-Install the requirements.
+Install the requirements:
 ```
 pip install -r requirements.txt
 ```